History of Belfast: Act of Union, direct rule and rapid growth

-Belfast was the one place on the island where the industrial revolution had a permanent effect.
+Belfast was the one place on the island where the Industrial Revolution had a permanent effect.
 Belfast Lough received fuel and raw materials for its various industries by sea.
-Cotton was spun by steam machine or water-power into mill yarn which was then taken to hand loom weavers along the River Lagan in places like Ballymacarrett and the Catholic Short Strand in east Belfast.
+Cotton was spun by steam machine or waterpower into mill yarn which was then taken to hand loom weavers along the River Lagan in places like Ballymacarrett and the Catholic Short Strand in east Belfast.
 It was calculated that, by 1811, there were 150,000 power spindles, producing over 70 million lengths of yarn and employing about 30,000 people.
 Ten hundred-ton ships brought 6,000 tonnes of coal a year to keep the mills powered.
 The Belfast cotton industry began to lose momentum after demand decreased at the end of the Napoleonic Wars in 1815.
 Then, it was discovered in Preston, England in 1825 that deep-soaked flax could be made into yarn by power-spinning machine.
 Mulholland's Cotton Mill on York Street accidentally burned down 10 June 1828 and was rebuilt and upgraded to spin deep-soaked flax.
 This mill was enormous, five stories high with three steam engines, 15,300 spindles and a 186-foot-tall chimney.
 The mill rendered 700 tonnes of yarn from flax each year, making a massive profit.
 Other flax mills were eventually built throughout Belfast.
 Industry made Belfast the fastest growing urban centre in the United Kingdom with the population increasing from 19,000 in 1801 to over 70,000 in 1841.
 By 1836, Belfast had a vibrant chamber of commerce and top-level banking network, which included the Northern Bank, Ulster Bank and Belfast Bank.
 Though it added to the prosperity of Belfast and its surrounding areas, this mechanised production of material combined with imports from England devastated the cottage industries of Ireland, who failed to compete.
 This later contributed to rural families' dependence on the potato crop as a staple of their diet.
 This would have disastrous results in the Great Famine of the 1840s.